Last Updated on July 25, 2022 by DMEditor

 Zoom is a teleconferencing software as a service (SaaS) company that enables its users to communicate remotely.
 You can use Zoom to hold meetings and connect with colleagues, friends, and family all around the world.
 The SaaS platform is notoriously easy to use, and you’ll be able to get started right away even if you’re not tech-savvy.

 Zoom was named as one of the leaders of the Gartner Magic Quadrant back in 2019.
 Brands such as GoDaddy, Ticketmaster, and NASDAQ all avail of Zoom’s online conferencing services.
-Zoom offers a free app for download to hold meetings, webinars, and more.
-(Here check how Zoom compares with GoToMeeting).
+Zoom offers a free app for download to hold meetings, webinars (Zoom Webinar), and more.

 Zoom vs Cisco Webex: What is Webex?